Winnti Scenario: Biotech R&D Espionage

 Discussion Questions:

-- What is the first containment priority – the calibration workstations or the Azure authentication anomaly?
+- What is the first containment priority – HANSEN-SAP-01 isolation or the Azure authentication anomaly?

 Conditional Branches: